Schlutzkrapfen/Dignocat-to-LabelStudio-Converter/README.md

  -   Do not move your mouse: The web crawler takes screenshots and uses hover effects to extract data.
 Having your mouse over the window may interfere with the data collection.

  -   Keep Focus: For best results, keep the automated browser window focused (on top) while it runs.

+ -    Keep Zoom at 100%: The program does not check the browser's zoom level.
+If it's not at 100%, screenshots will be incorrect.
 ## Output

 At the end of the process, the script will generate an output.json file.

 You can upload this file directly to your Label Studio project to see your annotated images.